hanjingo/doc/OS/storage.md

 ![components_of_HDD](res/components_of_HDD.png)

-A hard disk drive (HDD) is a fixed storage device inside a comuter that uses magnetic technology to retrieve and store digital data for long-term.
+A hard disk drive (HDD) is a fixed storage device inside a computer that uses magnetic technology to retrieve and store digital data for the long term.

-How HDDs Work:

 ![HDD_workflow](res/HDD_workflow.png)